Black Coat Runner Bean (Heirloom 70 Days)

-One of the oldest runner beans seeds still available to grow in your garden today.
+The Black Coat Runner Bean is one of the oldest runner bean seeds still available to grow in your garden today.
 Vines grow to 6-7’ producing attractive glowing crimson flowers.
 Mature pods encase large lustrous black seeds.
 Young pods can be used fresh like green beans, large filled out pods as a shelling bean, or allow to dry on the plant and use as a dry bean.

 Germination: 7-14 days